SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/personal-settings/interface.md

 * **Show checkboxes to the left in lists**: If you check here, checkboxes are displayed on the left of lists instead of on the right, in, for example, the **Result** section of the search screen.
 This does not apply to custom checkboxes.

 * **Show messages as plain text**: If you check here, the content of messages is shown as plain text.
-This means, for instance, that images and formatting are not shown.
+Images and formatting are not shown.